stymphalide/eartrainer/Readme.md

     - [x] Improve the after game screen by adding a timer.
     - [x] Make a ranking pop-up window that works locally.
     - [x] Add Jana & Co's logo.
-    - [ ] Add a 'Honourable Mentions' part or something like that.
-    - [ ] Improve the overall style using css.
     - [ ] Make sure the file is deployed with a custom JRE version that is then used.
 This ensures cross-platform handling.
     - [ ] Add Salt and Pepper!!!
 - [ ] Create the Project Dossier for MSII.